tushar994/threads-stuff/README.md

 semaphore time unlock (electric or acoutsic)
 ```

-## pseudo coode for the threads that execute for 's'
+## pseudo code for the threads that execute for 's'

 ```shell
 int okay = semaphore time wait (electric or acoutsic or Sm)